Gas lighting: Outdoors

-In the United States, more than 2800 gas lights in Boston operate in the historic districts of Beacon Hill, Back Bay, Bay Village, Charlestown, and parts of other neighborhoods.
+In the United States, more than 2800 gas lights in Boston operate in the historic districts of Beacon Hill, Back Bay, Bay Village, Charlestown, and parts of other neighbourhoods.
 In Cincinnati, Ohio, more than 1100 gas lights operate in areas that have been named historic districts.
 Gas lights also operate in parts of the famed French Quarter and outside historic homes throughout the city in New Orleans.